 Rides meet at Kendal Leisure Centre at the back of the car park for 9.15 am with the aim to leave promptly at 9.30 am.
-The ride is either the Grange or Silverdale Route (see maps below).
+The ride is either the Grange, Silverdale or Staveley Route (see maps below).

 There are various groups to cater for different distances and average speeds:

 - Black: 50 miles+, 17+ mph (over 16 year olds only)

 - Ladies Breeze Ride: 25 miles, 10 mph

 - New to cycling: 10 miles, 5 mph.
 Steady ride to Sizergh Castle and back

 If you’re unsure about which group to ride with then opt for the shorter/slower ride.